arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ```

-Now you are all set to use your new project!

-Upload the sketch, and open the Serial Monitor.

-Test your new **Input Trigger Word** and the **Command** list that you have created.

-You will see the recognized words on the **Serial Monitor**
+Now the project is set to be used.
+Upload the sketch and open the Serial Monitor.
+Now you can test your new **Input Trigger Word** and the **Command** list that you have created.
+Pronounce the new trigger words out loud, you will see the recognized words on the **Serial Monitor**.

 #### Unlock Limitations (License)

-***For this section, you need to have bought the corresponding license, available at https://store.arduino.cc/speech-recognition-engine***
+In case you want to unlock the full potential of the Arduino Speech Recognition Engine, you will need to buy the corresponding license available at: https://store.arduino.cc/speech-recognition-engine.

-***Depending on the license you can configure more than one trigger words.
-Read more in the [Licensing section (Voucher codes)](#licensing)***
+Depending on the license you can configure more than one trigger's words.
+Read more in the [Licensing section (Voucher codes)](#licensing).

 Note that you need to have an already existing project, check the [previous section](#create-a-new-project).

 Browse to [Cyberon's Licensed Project Configuration](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/CFMain.php)

-Fill the required fields:
+Fill in the required fields:
-* e-mail address
+* E-mail address
 * Board
 * Serial Number of your board
 * Voucher code
-* Import project: the `.dsproj` file that you have received on your e-mail
+* Import project: the `.dsproj` file that you received in your e-mail during the creation of the project.
-* EULA Agreement (Please read it carefully)
+* EULA Agreement - Please read it carefully

 ![Cyberon Model Configuration with a voucher code](assets/licensedModel.png)